Wednesday, June 29, 2016

 I come back because there is always one or more fortuitous event that makes me continue to believe in magic, the magic that is Ireland.**

-The Dingle Peninsula has long been one of my favorite places in Ireland.
+My experiences in Dingle are prime examples of that I often refer to as Irish Magic.
 Dingle is special.
 I cannot remember how I knew to visit there.
 It was likely a combination of the cinema*** and my friends in Dublin who, upon returning home from the states, had started to discover and rediscover their homeland.

 Whatever the draw, the journey was hard.
 The weather was dismal.
 I had little money.
 But what I saw I loved.